typedb/typedb-docs/09-schema/03-rules.md

 ## Delete a Rule

-To delete rules we refer to them by their label and use the undefine keyword.
-For the case of the rules defined above, to delete them we write:
+Rules like any other schema members can be undefined.
+Consequently, to delete rules we refer to them by their label and use the [undefine keyword](../09-schema/01-concepts.md#undefine).
+For the case of the rule defined above, to delete it we write:

 <!-- test-delay -->
 ```graql